LiamDev06/Dodgeball/README.md

 Play a classical game of Dodgeball, eliminate the other team and become the last player standing!

 ## Purpose
-This project was done in **48 hours** as a Developer application project.
+This plugin was developed as part of an application process to a Minecraft network for a Java Developer position.
+The time frame was **48 hours** and because of the test requirements, this uses `Spigot` instead  of `Paper`.

 ## Information
 This plugin is a 1.19.4 Spigot plugin not meant for public used.
 As a part of an application test, it may be removed or made private at any point.